Jul 28, 2025

-On December 18, 2024, FED reduced the federal fund rate by 25 basis points, setting it 4.25% to 4.50%.
+On December 18, 2024, Federal Reserve reduced the federal fund rate by 25 basis points, setting it 4.25% to 4.50%.
 This is the third rate cut this year.

 In the FOMC statement, it was emphasized that, "The Committee is strongly committed to supporting maximum employment and returning inflation to its 2 percent objective."
 Powell highlighted that, while progress has been made, further efforts are necessary to achieve price stability without harming economic growth.